Who Has The Best Fast Food Beef? We Tried 11 Patties Plain To Find Out

 Shout out to Five Guys for actually selling me just a piece of meat.
 They wrapped it up in a ridiculously large tin box, but I really appreciate that they didn’t force me to buy a bun.

-This one had many of the qualities you’d get at a good roadside non-chain burger joint — it looked like beef, it had beef texture, it was nicely seasoned without being overpowering, and it was one of the least undercooked.
+This one had many of the qualities you’d get at a good roadside non-chain burger joint — it looked like beef, it had beef texture, it was nicely seasoned without being overpowering, and it was one of the least overcooked.
 Just by getting those elements right, it was in the upper echelon.

 The Bottom Line: